Skip navigation menu

-I’m running for Congress in Maryland’s 6th District because Washington keeps failing the people it’s supposed to serve and too many politicians are more interested in managing optics than delivering results.
+Washington keeps failing the people it's supposed to serve, and too many politicians are more interested in managing optics than delivering results.
+That's why I ran for Congress in Maryland's 6th District.
+It's why I'm not done.

 I was raised around public service.
 I grew up in Blacksburg, Virginia, where my mom taught at Virginia Tech and my dad worked for the Department of Social Services.
-From the time I could walk, I learned that integrity isn’t something you talk about it’s something you practice.
+From the time I could walk, I learned that integrity isn't a slogan.
+You practice it or you don't.

 As a student at Virginia Tech, I witnessed the 2007 campus shooting that took 32 lives.
 I saw what happens when leaders fail to act, hide behind procedure, or avoid hard decisions.
 That's why I don't have the luxury of treating public safety, accountability, or human life as abstract concepts.

-After college, I moved to Montgomery County, Maryland, and spent the last 15 years working inside the federal government ecosystem as a consultant.
-When systems weren’t working, I was part of the teams brought in to fix them.
-I’ve worked across Medicare, the FDA, the Health Insurance Marketplace, and the Department of Veterans Affairs, helping untangle broken systems and make public services actually work for the people who depend on them.
+After college, I moved to Montgomery County, Maryland, and spent the last 15 years as a consultant inside the federal government.
+When systems weren't working, I was part of the teams brought in to fix them.
+I've worked across Medicare, Medicaid, the FDA, the Health Insurance Marketplace, and the Department of Veterans Affairs, helping untangle broken systems and make public services actually work for the people who depend on them.

-I’ve seen government succeed when leaders take responsibility, own the outcome, and stay focused on results instead of excuses.
-I’ve also seen it fail when protecting turf, avoiding blame, or preserving power matters more than serving the public.
-Those choices have real consequences: delayed care, broken systems, and people left waiting while institutions argue with themselves.
-That’s the difference between governing and posturing, and I’ve spent my career on the side that fixes problems and delivers.
+I've seen government succeed when leaders take responsibility, own the outcome, and stay focused on results instead of excuses.
+I've also seen it fail when protecting turf, avoiding blame, or preserving power matters more than serving the public.
+Those choices have real consequences: a veteran waiting months for care that should take weeks, while institutions argue with themselves.
+That's the difference between governing and posturing, and I've spent my career on the side that fixes problems and delivers.

 Today, I live in Clarksburg with my wife, Courtney, our three daughters and more cats than I'm willing to admit.
 This is my home.
 These are the communities that shaped my values and the people I'm fighting for.

-I’m not running to climb a ladder, make myself popular, or play it safe.
-I’m running because this district deserves representation that’s honest, consistent, and willing to confront power even when it’s uncomfortable.
+I didn't run to climb a ladder, make myself popular, or play it safe.
+I ran because this district deserves representation that's honest, consistent, and willing to confront power even when it's uncomfortable or the cameras aren't watching.
+It still does.